ch-stark/argocdpoliciesblog/blog.md

    The feature has mainly the advantage to tune environments with many policies to consume less resources.

 9. You can use `PolicyGenerator` which also can be used for integration of `Kyverno` and `Gatekeeper`.
+   The PolicyGenerator is a Kustomize plugin to wrap Kubernetes manifests in Policies and also generate PolicySets.
+Generation    can be done locally or through GitOps.
+We restrict generation sources to local subdirectories for security but starting with
+   RHACM 2.7 the path can point to a Kustomize directory, which allows additional levels of customization as well as supplying a remote URL in the Kustomize file.

   `PolicyGenerator` can be used in ArgoCD to transform `yaml-resources` to Policies at Runtime.
 The integration works via
    Custom Tooling as you see [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/custom_tools/).